krisjey/redis.usecase/README.md

         pipeline.sync();

-If subset of keyword is "re" then that need a single zrange and mget call.
+If a keyword has "re" as a its subset then that means it needs to call each zrange and mget seperately.

-Here is a code for data retreive
+Here is a code to retreive data.

 	public List<String> getPhrase(String prefix) {
         Set<String> phraseIds = jedis.zrange(prefix, 0, 4);
         if (phraseIds.size() == 0)   {